Use: learning basic-to-intermediate spoken Russian

 Another thing is that the program was designed by native Russian speakers AND people like you and me who had to learn Russian the hard way.
 The result?
 You get the best of both worlds.
 Since they had to go through the exact same difficulties in learning the language, the course knows exactly what the right methods are to teach you Russian.

-Focuses on core vocabulary
+Focuses on common words

 It is estimated that you only need around 600 words to have basic conversations in *any* language around the world.
 Major newspapers in virtually every country use the same 600 words 85% of the time.